7 Sights in Sanremo, Italy (with Map and Images)

 Villa romana della Foce Jose Antonio / CC BY-SA 3.0

-The Villa Matutia or Roman Villa della Foce is a Roman villa in the territory of the municipality of Sanremo whose excavations, begun in 1936 by the archaeologist Nino Lamboglia, have brought to light the complex of the baths.
-It is located by the sea behind the municipal cemetery of the Foce, near Corso Matuzia at the height of the church of San Rocco.
+The Villa Matutia or Roman Villa of the Foce is a Roman villa in the territory of the municipality of Sanremo whose excavations, begun in 1936 by the archaeologist Nino Lamboglia, have brought to light the complex of the baths.
+It is located by the sea behind the municipal cemetery of La Foce, near Corso Matuzia near the church of San Rocco.

 2. Chiesa Russo-ortodossa di Cristo Salvatore